One of the most discussed topics in nutrition of all time is “Low Carb vs. High Carb – whats better?”

-The initial evidence of a Low Carb Approach being used as a „diet“ dates back the the 1700s.
+The initial evidence of a low carb approach being used as a "diet" dates back to the 1700s.

 And it took over in the late 1990s and early 2000s as the go to approach to loosing body fat and regaining health.

 Without looking at any research here and just connecting dots.
-If one gains body fat and looses health due to an excess of carbs, lower carb intake is a logical solution lower body fat and regain health.
+If one gains body fat and loses health due to an excess of carbs, lower carb intake is a logical solution to lower body fat and regain health.
 Research proved this over and over again.
 So did success stories.

 Important to note here is despite the research and overwhelming amount of success stories there were still cases of people loosing body fat with a high carb approach and sworn by high carbs to improve sports performance.
 More on this later.

 With the new wide spread surge of the Low Carb approach it wasn't long until some took it further with a No Carb Approach or even Ketogenic Diet.
 Often fueled by: If low carb is better, no carb is best.
 And definitely some compelling research about No Carb or Ketogenic Diet.